mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 A set may refer to another set by including the primary key in its `(mp-)members` attribute, which may be in the same, or another IRR registry.
 It is not possible to specify the IRR registry of the referred set.
-This makes it primary key collisions possible when resolving a set\:
+This makes primary key collisions possible when resolving a set\:

 1. There are multiple significant IRR registries.